-3. A Wrinkle in Time by Madeline L’Engle
+1. A Wrinkle in Time by Madeline L’Engle

 Travel between universes and go on an adventure that digs into the meaning of family bonding and friendship.
 Note to sensitive bookworms: The plot can get dark and teems with unsavory characters.
-Ages 10 and up.
+Ages 10 & up.

-4.The Ramona Quimby Books by Beverly Cleary
+2.The Ramona Quimby Books by Beverly Cleary

 Short of simply writing “anything ever written by Beverly Cleary” we’re going to be choosy by adding her star novels featuring Ramona Quimby.
 Spend a few years hanging out with Ramona, Beezus, Howie and the other regulars on Klickitat Street.
 Ages 8-12.

-6. Pat the Bunny by Dorothy Kunhardt
+4. Pat the Bunny by Dorothy Kunhardt

 Written by mom Dorothy Kunhardt, this classic lets hands-on tots get interactive with fur, sandpaper, mirrors and more.
 There’s even an app version for the iPad and iPhone that comes with background music and sound effects.
-Ages 18 months and up.
+Ages 18 months & up.

-7. The Story of Ruby Bridges by Robert Coles
+8. The Story of Ruby Bridges by Robert Coles

 This is a beautifully illustrated and well told true story of the six-year-old Ruby Bridges who, in 1960, was the first African-American to attend an all-white school.
 Children will relate to the emotions and courage throughout the story.
 It’s an excellent example of connecting kids to history in a way they won’t forget.
 Ages 5-9.

-8. Pinkalicious by Victoria Kann
+9. Pinkalicious by Victoria Kann

-It’s your modern fairytale that could have inspired Katy Perry’s entire career.
+It’s a modern fairytale that could have inspired Katy Perry’s entire career.
 After reading about a girl who turns blushing-red from eating too many pink cupcakes, your princesses and princes will be happy to eat their greens.
 Filled with bright colors, humor and a surprise at the very end, Pinkalicious is a great energetic read for pink fiends.
 Ages 5-7.

-10. The Giving Tree by Shel Silverstein
+11. The Giving Tree by Shel Silverstein

 “Once there was a tree … and she loved a little boy.”
 It only takes one read for this story of unconditional love to stick with your munchkins forever.
 Read it before bedtime or have them tackle it on their own.
 Ages 5-7.

-11. Goodnight, Goodnight Construction Site by Sherri Duskey Rinker and Tom Lichtenheld
+12. Goodnight, Goodnight Construction Site by Sherri Duskey Rinker and Tom Lichtenheld

 Fans of Toy Story and Cars are not going to get enough of this one.
 Complete with catchy rhymes for smooth read-aloud flow, old-fashioned illustrations and machines with personality, Goodnight, Goodnight Construction Site will be sure to cement going to bed as something to look forward to.
-Ages 1-3 (and up).
+Ages 1-3 (& up).

-12. Chameleon’s Colors by Chisato Tashiro
+13. Chameleon’s Colors by Chisato Tashiro

 Chameleon wants to stop changing colors, but Lion, Hippo, Elephant and all the other animals of the jungle would love to change their stripes.
 But the chaos that ensues with these colorful coats, soon makes Chameleon very grateful with his own skin.
 Your tiny animals will love the bright colors and patterns, but may not like how the entire jungle chases Chameleon at the end.
 Ages 4-8.

-15. Llama, Llama, Red Pajama by Anna Dewdney
+16. Llama, Llama, Red Pajama by Anna Dewdney

 Infectious rhymes make this book an ideal and memorial bedtime tale for your sleepers.
 On top of the amazing artwork and detailed facial expression of the baby llama, Llama, Llama, Red Pajama also teaches kids patience and reassurance that mom is not far away.
 Ages 2-5.

-16. Knuffle Bunny: A Cautionary Tale by Mo Willems
+17. Knuffle Bunny: A Cautionary Tale by Mo Willems

 With Dad in charge, a trip to the laundromat is blissful fun until Trixie leaves her Knuffle Bunny behind.
 New Yorkers will especially love the black and white photos of Brooklyn, which are paired with colorful illustrations.
 Get your mini-me’s favorite toy ready, they’ll be asking for it after the last page.
 Ages 2-5.

-17. Harriet the Spy by Louise Fitzhugh
+18. Harriet the Spy by Louise Fitzhugh

-19.The Junie B. Jones Series by Barbara Par
+21.The Junie B. Jones Series by Barbara Par

 If you’ve got a kid with sass (or were a kid with sass!) this is the series for you.
-Start with Junie B.’s adventures in Kindergarten and read along as she progresses through school dealing with all the typical issues, like a stupid, smelly schoolbus, friend jealousy, tooth loss and more.
+Start with Junie B.’s adventures in kindergarten and read along as she progresses through school dealing with all the typical issues, like a stupid, smelly school bus, friend jealousy, tooth loss and more.
 Ages 6-9.

-20. Goodnight Moon by Margaret Wise Brown and Clement Hurd
+22. Goodnight Moon by Margaret Wise Brown and Clement Hurd

-21. Harry Potter Series by J.K.
+24. Harry Potter Series by J.K.
 Rowling

-22. Tales of a 4th Grade Nothing by Judy Blume
+25. Tales of a 4th Grade Nothing by Judy Blume

-24. Charlie and the Chocolate Factory by Roald Dahl
+26. Charlie and the Chocolate Factory by Roald Dahl

 Candy lovers who will get a sugar high from all the delectable descriptions in Roald Dahl’s arguably most famous work.
 When Charlie Bucket gets the most coveted golden ticket to Willy Wonka’s chocolate factory, a tasty adventure that’ll stretch kids’ creativity like everlasting gum.
 Ages 8-12.

-25. The Very Hungry Caterpillar by Eric Carle
+28. The Very Hungry Caterpillar by Eric Carle

 Who knew a hole puncher was an inspiration to one of the most famous children’s books in the world?
-Kids will delight in reading (and counting) all the treats that the caterpillar noms through while learning about metamorphosis.
+Kids will delight in reading (and counting) all the treats that the caterpillar combs through while learning about metamorphosis.
 Plus, there’s almost nothing as much fun as poking your finger through the holes of each food.
 Ages 2-6.

-26. Goodnight Stories for Rebel Girls by Elena Favilli and Francesa Cavallo
+29. Goodnight Stories for Rebel Girls by Elena Favilli and Francesa Cavallo

-Don’t let the title fool you: this recent collection is appropriate for boys and girls, any time, day or night.
+Don’t let the title fool you: this recent collection is appropriate for boys and girls, anytime, day or night.
 Beautifully illustrated, the book contains the life snapshots of 100 heroic women, told in a voice that kids can relate to.
 Ages 4-101.

-29. Caps for Sale: A Tale of a Peddler, Some Monkeys and Their Monkey Business by Esphyr Slobodkina
+31. Caps for Sale: A Tale of a Peddler, Some Monkeys and Their Monkey Business by Esphyr Slobodkina

 This humorous story of a peddler chasing after mischievous monkeys for his hats will have your teeny rascal holding their stomach in stitches.
 A twist on the saying, “Monkey see, monkey do,” Caps for Sale is a timeless read-aloud with repetitive sentences that invite listeners to join in.
 Ages 4-8.

-30. Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr and Eric Carle
+32. Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr and Eric Carle

 Does your toddler have the makings of an Eye-Spy pro?
 Designed to help tykes associate colors and meaning to objects, Carle’s memorable illustrations along with Bill Martin Jr.’s sing-song text will really get their search gears kicking.
 Ages 2-5.

-31. Diary of A Wimpy Kids Series by Jeff Kinney
+34. Diary of A Wimpy Kids Series by Jeff Kinney

 Originally a web series that was brought to life by popular demand, Diary of a Wimpy Kid is a fictional middle schooler’s musings of his daily adventures.
 Just like a kid’s diary, the series’ books are filled with hand-written notes and simple drawings to go along with the text.
 Ages 8-12.

-33. Holes by Louis Sachar
+35. Holes by Louis Sachar

 Wrong place, wrong time, but nevertheless extremely lucky—Stanley Yelnats IV’s time in Camp Green Lake will have your campers swallowing the book whole.
 Ages 8-12.

-34. The Quiet Book by Deborah Underwood
+36. The Quiet Book by Deborah Underwood

 This is a lovely recitation of the quiet things in life: “coloring in the lines quiet,” “right before you yell, ‘SURPRISE!’ quiet,” “bedtime kiss quiet.”
 The tone and gentle illustrations (featuring porcupines and teddy bears and other humorous animals) make it just right for settling down before sleep.
 Ages 3-8.

-35. Curious George Stories by H. A. Rey and Margret Rey
+38. Curious George Stories by H. A. Rey and Margret Rey

 Munchkins all over relate to Curious George’s inquisitive nature.
 Where does this go?
 What does this do?
 This brave and lovable monkey tackles his imagination while undoubtedly delighting your critters’ own mind.
 Ages 4-8.

-43. James and The Giant Peach by Roald Dahl
+42. James and The Giant Peach by Roald Dahl

 A magical peach takes James and six talking garden bugs on a wildly unforgettable journey from England to New York.
 The book is slightly frightening and keeps your bookworms on edge, but Dahl keeps the action tame.
 Just be prepared for a peachy request for the juicy fruit (or pop in the Disney film).
 Ages 8-12.

-44. Where the Wild Things Are by Maurice Sendak
+43. Where the Wild Things Are by Maurice Sendak

 With only 338 words and beautiful illustrations, Sendak’s chronicle of Max and the Wild Things will stick with your lil’ king long after they’ve grown out of their tantrums.
-Reign over curious monsters and find comfort in a bowl of soup with this classic story.
+Reign over curious monsters, and find comfort in a bowl of soup with this classic story.
 Ages 4-8.